ibm-cloud-docs/cis/dns.md

 ## Import and export records
 {:#import-export-records}

-DNS records can be imported into and exported from CIS.
+DNS records can be imported into and exported from {{site.data.keyword.cis_short_notm}}.
 All files are imported and exported as .txt files in BIND format.
 More information on [BIND format](https://en.wikipedia.org/wiki/Zone_file).
 Click the overflow menu and select import or export records.
 ![DNS Records Option](images/dns/import-export-records.png)

 ### Import records
 {:#import-dns-records}

-By default, a total of 3500 DNS records are allowed (imported and created on CIS).
+By default, a total of 3500 DNS records are allowed (imported and created on {{site.data.keyword.cis_short_notm}}).
 You can import multiple files, one at a time, as long as the total number of records is under the max limit.
 After importing, you are shown a summary with the number of records successfully added and the number that failed, along with the reason why each record failed.
 ![Import DNS Records Summary](images/dns/import-records-summary.png)

 ### Export records